In the model

-Injuries are one of the leading causes of death; unintentional injuries were the third leading cause, and intentional injuries the 10th leading cause, of US mortality in 2017.
-The leading causes of death in 2017 among unintentional injuries, respectively, were: poisoning, motor vehicle traffic deaths, and falls.
-Among intentional injuries, the leading causes of death in 2017, respectively, were: firearm suicides, suffocation suicides, and firearm homicides.
+Injuries are one of the leading causes of death; unintentional injuries were the third leading cause, and intentional injuries were the 10th leading cause, of U.S. mortality in 2019.
+The leading causes of death in 2019 among unintentional injuries, respectively, were: poisoning, motor vehicle traffic deaths, and falls.
+Among intentional injuries, the leading causes of death in 2019, respectively, were: firearm suicides, suffocation suicides, and firearm homicides.
 Unintentional injuries are a substantial contributor to premature death.
-In 2017, unintentional injuries were the leading cause of death for all groups under age 45.
-Injuries account for 29% of all emergency department visits, and falls account for nearly one-quarter of those visits.
+In 2019, unintentional injuries were the leading cause of death for all groups under age 45.
+Injuries account for 21.7% of all emergency department visits, and falls account for more than one-quarter of those visits.

 Key Measure Methods